mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 Introduction
 ------------

-There are three new layers to access instrument information, ``SpectrumInfo``, ``DetectorInfo``, and ``ComponentInfo`` that are introduced to Mantid as part of the work towards Instrument 2.0.
+There are three new layers to access instrument information, ``SpectrumInfo``, ``DetectorInfo``, and ``ComponentInfo``, which are introduced to Mantid as part of the work towards Instrument 2.0.
 Eventually these classes will store all commonly accessed information about spectra and detectors, namely masking, monitor flags, L1, L2, 2-theta and position.
 In addition, ``ComponentInfo`` will provide the updated API to tree and shape related operations currently peformed by the instrument.
 These changes are leading to improved performance and cleaner code.

 A spectrum corresponds to (a group of) one or more detectors.
 Most algorithms work with spectra and thus ``SpectrumInfo`` would be used.
 Some algorithms work on a lower level (with individual detectors) and thus ``DetectorInfo`` would be used.